adityajn105/adityajn105/README.md

 My name is Aditya Jain and I am from Bengaluru, India.

-I am currently working as a Data Scientist for Cognizant.
 My area of interest lies in applied machine learning and deep learning.

 You can see what I am currently upto on [adityajain.me](https://adityajain.me).